SFPC/sfpc.github.io/religiousmath.md

 ---

 # Announcing the 'Mathematics as a Religious Experience' Workshop'
+*Note that this event is past -- the 2020 version is [here](https://sfpc.io/mathematics-as-a-religious-experience/)*.

 - Saturday Feb.
 23rd 2019, 11am-4pm
 - School for Poetic Computation (SFPC), New York City